 Team Engine: Thanks to our Intelligent Hiring Assistant, you can rest assured that the best candidates are engaged from the moment they apply, so you never miss out on a single applicant.

 - Automated messages: When a candidate applies, they automatically receive a confirmation email and text thanking them for applying and asking personalized follow-up questions to rank their responsiveness.

-- Intelligent Hiring Assistant: Our software continues the conversation with the applicant to gather additional information such as licensing or willingness to commute, without you ever having to pick up the phone or send a single email.
+- Intelligent Hiring Assistant: Our HR automation software continues the conversation with the applicant to gather additional information such as licensing or willingness to commute, without you ever having to pick up the phone or send a single email.

 Problem #3: Employee Communication